MBTA bus: History

 The geographic scope of the MBTA bus network has remained relatively constant since these additions, though many services have been created, discontinued, and modified during the MBTA era.
 The openings of new sections of the Red Line (1971, 1980, 1984–85) and the Orange Line (1975–77, 1987) have resulted in significant changes as routes were modified to serve new transfer stations.
 Three limited-stop crosstown routes were created in 1994 as a prelude to the Urban Ring Project, a never-implemented circumferential bus rapid transit (BRT) corridor.
 Silver Line BRT service began in 2002 with conversion of existing bus service on Washington Street, and was expanded in 2004–05 with new routes serving the Waterfront Tunnel in the Seaport District.
 The latter used dual-mode buses that operated as trolleybuses in the Waterfront Tunnel and as diesel buses on the surface.
 A second Silver Line service using the Washington Street corridor was added in 2009, and service from the Waterfront Tunnel to began in 2018 with a new surface busway in Chelsea.

 The BERy and MTA operated overnight Owl service until 1960.
 From September 2001 to June 2005, the MBTA operated bus service on 17 routes (7 normal bus routes and 10 routes replicating subway lines) until 2:30am on Friday and Saturday nights.
 Similar service on the key routes was operated from March 2013 to March 2014.
 In 2017, the MBTA Board rejected a proposal to run all-night service on several routes with pulsed connections at a central hub.

 In 2018, the MBTA began planning for the Bus Network Redesign, a reworking of the entire bus network.
 A draft plan was released in May 2022, with a revised plan in November 2022.
 That plan was approved in December 2022.
 It increases overall service by 25%, with a doubling of the number of routes with high-frequency service.
 The first changes were made on December 15, 2024, in areas northeast of downtown Boston.
 The second phase is planned to cover most of Boston and Brookline; the third and south phases are tentatively planned to cover northern and southern suburbs.
 Changes will take place through 2028.
+The second changes were made on April 5, 2026.